jialeguan/llm_server/doc/pcc_slides.typ

 ][
   = Distillation
   Distillation is the process of training a smaller model to mimic the behavior of a larger model.
 ]

-#slide[
-  = Cross Region & Cloud
-  #set text(size: 14pt)
-  *Cross Region*: Distributing the model across multiple regions to reduce latency and improve availability.

-  *Cloud*: Using cloud services to offload the model computation to reduce the load on the on-premises servers.

-  SkyPilot
-]

 == Summary